quells/darksky-weather-alfred/README.md

 Alfred Weather Powered by Dark Sky
 ==================================

+# Archived 2024-01-01 in light of the Dark Sky API shutting down a while back.

 A Python script to display the current weather conditions from the Dark Sky API in Alfred.
 You will need Alfred 3 and a free Dark Sky API key to use this.

 ![Weather in southern California is boring.](example.png)